Fishing Kayak vs SUP

 In this case, you do not have to get the Rover, but you must purchase a SUP compatible with an outboard motor.
 A paddleboard will go the same way as a kayak if you rig up a system to hold a gasoline-powered engine.
 A trolling motor can easily be mounted and strapped to the mount if you do not want to spend the money on an outboard.
 Take care where you place the battery, and put it in a stripped-down gearbox.

 You can use either of these options if you're looking to troll around a lake.
 For those who want to cover a lot of ground quickly, the BOTE Rover is a good option.
-These are a bit pricey, but if you love fishing from a SUP and need to cover large bodies of water, then these will be perfect for you.
+These are a bit pricey, but if you love fishing from a SUP and need to cover large bodies of water, these will be perfect.

-As kayak fishing has grown in popularity, many companies have come up with various add-ons that anglers can utilize.
+As kayak fishing has become popular, many companies have developed various add-ons for anglers.
 These include clip-on rod holders, sonar, power poles, and live wells.
 You can now find the most comforts on a bass boat in a kayak, albeit on a smaller scale.

-SUP fishing is a relatively new phenomenon, so there are not many accessories available.
+SUP fishing is a relatively new phenomenon, so few accessories are available.
 If you want most items, you'll need to rig them yourself.
-SUP companies are now making boards that attach to casting bars, dramatically increasing the amount of gear you can bring with you.
+SUP companies are now making boards that attach to casting bars, dramatically increasing the gear you can bring.
 Additionally, these casting bars double as handles for extra stability.
 Straps, rod holders, and cup holders can also be attached to them.

-Currently, it is hard to find these SUPs, and only Bote makes them compatible with these bars.
-Nevertheless, more and more companies are slowly but surely starting to get in on the SUP fishing action with their own specialized fishing paddle boards.
+It is hard to find these SUPs, and only Bote makes them compatible with these bars.
+Nevertheless, more and more companies are slowly starting to get in on the SUP fishing action with their specialized fishing paddle boards.

 Don't worry about seating if you're concerned.
 Many boards now have straps that allow you to strap down your cooler as you sit on it.
 Alternatively, you can install stadium-style seats to make them more comfortable.
 Cabela's and Bass Pro Shop now sell seats you can attach to your cooler to go even further.
-By doing so, you can have a comfortable area to sit without sacrificing a more relaxed space.
+Doing so allows you to have a comfortable sitting area without sacrificing a more relaxed space.

 SUPs and kayaks can both serve to fish effectively.
-As they are so effective in shallow water, you can get back into spots that other anglers have never been to, and you can target fish that have never seen a fly or lure before.
+As they are so effective in shallow water, you can get back into spots that other anglers have never been to and target fish that have never seen a fly or lure before.